kullbom/dbflow/Milestones.md

     [ ] "key" (a tuple of columns?)
     [ ] "value" (a concrete sql value of a specific type?)
 [x] "LocalTempDatabase" does not match its module (...and make the module private?)
+[ ] Ta bort all svenska... t.ex. i detta dokument

 ## Version 1.0.0

+[ ] More flexible interface to Connections (a Union like Connection | ConnectionStr | ConnectionFactory... ?)
 [x] Ensure that the db user has suitable privileges before readSchema ( IS_ROLEMEMBER ('db_ddladmin')) [ ] Tester som visar på problem/buggar (eller lösning på problemet):
     [x] CHECK_CONSTRAINT väl hårdkodad vad gäller "CHECK" etc.